 If you deregister, you will no longer receive our Newsletter in future.
 Upon deregistration, we delete the data provided for that purpose from our system, unless other forms of data processing are legitimate.

 By taking part in our sweepstakes, you consent to MVV potentially publishing your first name and surname if you are the winner.

 Furthermore, the personal data thereby collected is used exclusively to identify the winner and to forward the winnings and is deleted after the sweepstake unless other forms of data processing are legitimate.

 Contact by e-mail or otherwise

-We use numerous online forms to enable you to contact us or draw on our services.
-If you contact us using an online form, we will store the personal data you provide to us (your e-mail address, possibly your name and telephone number) for the purpose of responding to your questions.
+If you take up contact with us by mail or in another way (e.g. handing over a business card, by telephone), we will store the data you provide to us (your e-mail address, possibly your name and telephone number) for the purpose of responding to your questions.
 By sending your contact enquiry, you consent to the data you send (such as e-mail address and name) being processed for the purpose of responding to your enquiry and to enable us to contact you pursuant to Art.
 6 (1) b) and Art.
 6 (1) f) GDPR (balancing of interests).